mbridak/not1mm/README.md

 For a more permanent solution you can place the line `export QT_QPA_PLATFORM=wayland` in your home directories .bashrc file.
 Then after logging out and back in you should be able to launch it normally.

-### Updating with pip/pipx

-I've been posting updates just about everyday.
-Sometimes multiple times a day.
-It's early days, so there is much to do.
-You can check for and install updates with `pip install -U not1mm` or if installed with pipx `pipx upgrade not1mm`.

-## Other Libraries

-The audio library used, uses pipewire/portaudio.
-You may need to install portaudio.
-Ubuntu: `sudo apt install libportaudio2`

-### Dark mode on Ubuntu

-I believe I figured out dark mode in Ubuntu and have it working on my shack PC that runs Ubuntu 22.04.
-The secret sauce seems to be installing adwaita-qt with apt, and setting an environment variable `QT_STYLE_OVERRIDE` to `Adwaita-Dark`.
-I set the environment variable in the start of the program if running on a Gnome platform.
-So you don't need to do that part.

-Or see this discussion [darkmode](https://github.com/mbridak/not1mm/discussions/60).

 ## Wayland Compositor

 One side effect of Wayland is that we are not able to request for a window to regain or retain focus.
 So if you were to click on a spot in the bandmap window to tune to that spot, you would have to then click on the main window to continue entering contest data.
 I'm aware of this, but I can not change it.

-## Running from source
+### Running from source

-Since this is packaged for PyPi, if you want to work on your own source branch, after cloning from github you would:
+Since this is packaged for PyPI, if you want to work on your own source branch, after cloning from github you would:

 ```bash
 pip install --upgrade pip